KNEE PAIN TREATMENT FOR NATURAL RELIEF

-Western treatment generally focuses on relieving pain and preventing further joint damage.
+Western medicine generally focuses on relieving pain and preventing further joint damage.
 Often this is done through the use of anti-inflammatory drugs and other medications, as well as through self-care and physical therapy.
 In some cases, surgery may even be needed.

 Acupuncture offers a safe, natural way to relieve knee pain.
 In fact, a 2004 study showed that patients with arthritic knee experienced a 40 percent decrease in pain and a 40 percent increase in function after receiving a series of acupuncture treatments.

 Acupuncture for Knee Pain